citp/privacy-policy-historical/i/if/ifu/ifunny.co.md

 ## Marketing Communications

 We may send you marketing communications if you have asked us for information concerning our services or if you have agreed to, and have not opted out from, receiving marketing communications.
 You may ask us to stop sending you marketing messages at any time by logging into your account to adjust your marketing preferences or by following the opt-out link in any marketing message sent to you.
+In the event we sent you marketing text messages at your request, you may opt-out of receiving marketing text messages by texting STOP in response to any text message received from iFunny.

 ## Disclosure of Personal Data